THE

 14

-From the beginning of the classical liberal argument for economic freedom (Adam Smith's Wealth of Nations), there was a conflict between freedom and liberty--if freedom to achieve economic and social inequality was to be justified, it would require the obfuscation of liberty as the protection of an equal right to the fruits of nature... thus the assumption: if freedom is good and inequality is a consequence, then inequality is good... the means justifies the end.
+From the beginning of the classical liberal argument for economic freedom (Adam Smith's The Wealth of Nations), there was a conflict between freedom and liberty--if freedom to achieve economic and social inequality was to be justified, it would require the obfuscation of liberty as the protection of an equal right to the fruits of nature... thus the assumption: if freedom is good and inequality is a consequence, then inequality is good... the means justifies the end.
 The right to fundamental equality in the circumstances of life is removed by making liberty just another word for freedom... a thing without a name disappears.

 The emerging commercial class of Adam Smith's time was not concerned with protections for the natural rights of serfs.
 And so equality of rights was obscured by equality of "opportunity"... a chance to compete for equal rights, which meant exposure to the loss of equal rights... opportunity removes the right to equality.
 Had liberty as the protection of equal rights been a distinct notion its violation would have been evident... and an unacceptable consequence invalidates the cause--opportunity that created inequality would be delegitimized.
 So Adam Smith introduced a conjecture disguised as an assurance: that an "invisible hand" and "unintended consequences" would minimize the violations of equality that the advocates of economic freedom intended.
-The declaration of "created equal" is not about opportunity, but equity in economic outcome and civil status.
+The declaration of "created equal" is not about opportunity, but equity in economic condition and civil status.

 Any system or operation or function that relies on unintended consequences for an acceptable outcome is inherently deceitful; and persists only through behavioral inertia and general moral vacuity, and the special interests of its agents.